 The great grey owl or great gray owl (Strix nebulosa) is a very large owl, documented as the world’s largest species of owl by length.
 It is distributed across the Northern Hemisphere, and it is the only species in the genus Strix found in both Eastern and Western Hemispheres.
 In some areas it is also called Phantom of the North, cinereous owl, spectral owl, Lapland owl, spruce owl, bearded owl, and sooty owl.
 In terms of length, the great grey owl is believed to exceed the Eurasian eagle-owl and the Blakiston’s fish owl as the world’s largest owl.
 The great grey is outweighed by those two species as well as several others, including most of the genus Bubo.
 Much of its size is deceptive, since this species’ fluffy feathers, large head and the longest tail of any extant owl obscure a body lighter than that of most other large owls.

 The American kestrel (Falco sparverius) is the smallest and most common falcon in North America.
 It has a roughly two-to-one range in size over subspecies and sex, varying in size from about the weight of a blue jay to a mourning dove.
 It also ranges to South America, and is a well-established species that has evolved seventeen subspecies adapted to different environments and habitats throughout the Americas.
 It exhibits sexual dimorphism in size (females being moderately larger) and plumage, although both sexes have a rufous back with noticeable barring.
 Its plumage is colorful and attractive, and juveniles are similar in plumage to adults.
 As you can tell, this is one of my favorites, nicknamed “Sophie”.
+As you can see from the above figure, Sophie is a female.

 The common raven (Corvus corax) is a member of a family of birds known as the Corvidae, which includes jays, crows, and magpies.
 In Alaska, the raven can only be confused with a hawk or the much smaller crow.
 Ravens have large, stout bills, shaggy throat feathers, and wedge-shaped tails, visible best when in flight.
 Common ravens are large passerine (or perching) birds that average 25 inches (63 centimeters) in length and 2.6 pounds (1.2 kilograms) in weight.
 They are not really raptors but since they are all around, i thought I would include a picture.